AnuranPal/tic-tac-toe/README.md

 Just Download the code, unzip it and click on the index.html.
 It will open this web app in browser.
 And Enjoy playing Tic-Tac-Toe :smiley:

+You can play it here online as well - https://anuranpal.github.io/tic-tac-toe/